garethpaul/playlist/README.md

     SOCIAL_AUTH_BEATS_KEY = 'XXX'
     SOCIAL_AUTH_BEATS_SECRET = 'YYY'

-    SOCIAL_AUTH_SPOTIFY_KEY = 'XXX'
-    SOCIAL_AUTH_SPOTIFY_SECRET = 'YYY'

-- To initialize your database, run the from the `sample-django-app` directory:
+- To initialize your database, run the from the `playlist` directory:

   python manage.py syncdb

-- To start the server, run the following from the `sample-django-app` directory:
+- To start the server, run the following from the `playlist` directory:

   fab start